fkarg/fkarg.github.io/staged/personal-mba.md

 the book, and _what_ it is you want to learn by reading it.
 I did so for every book I have read since.

+The same principle applies for any other (bigger) goal as well, and is exceedingly powerful when used.

 ## Criticism
-This is probably the most clearly structured book I have read so far.
+This is likely the most clearly structured book I have read so far.
 It's absolutely easy to skim over and find parts that interest you.
 Introductions to each section are short and concise, and the provided definitions for each concept have clearly been thought about multiple times.

 Long examples are rare, but present when providing significant advantage in understanding.
+Everything is further explained using short examples.
-Short examples are all over the place.
-Descriptions in general are pretty concise, and I would be hard-pressed to say that anything was 'missing' for most descriptions.
+Descriptions in general are exceptionally concise, and very much practically useful.

-This is not a book with mostly actionable advice.
-It's mostly _applyable_, or _usable_ advice.
+This is not a book with primarily actionable advice.
+It's predominantly _applyable_, and _usable_ advice.

+## Conclusion
 Everyone with interest in what an MBA is supposed to provide can only gain from reading this book, knowledge-wise.
-I understand why this book is seen as a 'business-classic', and would call it something similar myself.
+I certainly understand why this book is seen as a 'business-classic'.

 Recommended for everyone who is looking for a broad overview of what business